nathan462/Excel-fill-in-the-blanks/README.md

 Select Macros from the dropdown on the left

-Select the "Fill_in_the_blanks" macro and select add to add the adin to the group you selected.
+Select the "Fill_in_the_blanks" macro and select add to add the addin to the group you selected.